 Since 2013, doctors have considered AS to fall within the broader classification of ASD.
 But a person with a diagnosis of AS may not identify as having ASD.

-An autistic person does not necessarily require support.
-But if anyone wants help managing elements of their ASD, various options are available.
+An autistic person does not necessarily require support, but various options are available for anyone who wants help managing elements of their ASD.